-Note: All photos in this post were taken with my iPhone.
+Note: All photos in this post were taken with my (now retired) iPhone 6.
 They haven’t undergone any color enhancements or other editing to skew their appearance.

-Accessible Travel Note: If you’ll be visiting Pamukkale by wheelchair, make sure to visit our post on A Wheelchair User’s Guide to Pamukkale.
+Accessibility Note: If you’re visiting Pamukkale by wheelchair, visit our post on A Wheelchair User’s Guide to Pamukkale for tips.

-I won’t get too technical here, but understanding how the Pamukkale travertines formed will help you understand the “why” behind today’s less than ideal Pamukkale scenery that many influencers fail to show.
+Knowing how the Pamukkale travertines formed will help you understand the “why” behind today’s less-than-ideal Pamukkale scenery that many influencers fail to show.

 So, how was Pamukkale created?

-To be fair to science, it’s more complicated than this, but it should give you the gist.
+To be fair to science, it’s more complicated than that.
+But you’ve got the gist, right?

 Don’t believe me?

 Take a look at Pamukkale Tour’s photos as an example of how the travertines used to look, helped by what was surely a hefty dose of photoshopping.

 Yes, there are.

-There are a series of pools open to the public that are fed manually by the park.
-These pools lead uphill from the Pamukkale town entrance to the main rest area.
-You’ll be able to wander freely around the pools and swim in them as you please.
+These pools lead uphill from the Pamukkale town entrance to the main rest area within the park.
+You’ll be able to wander freely around them and swim in them as you please.

 Let’s circle back to Pamukkale influencers.

-The consensus of anyone I spoke to at Pamukkale, or who had been to Pamukkale, was it doesn’t look like the pictures.
+The consensus of anyone I spoke with at Pamukkale was, “It doesn’t look like the pictures.”

 But here’s the thing: Modern-day Pamukkale is pretty in its own right.
-However, it’s not the kind of pretty that you’ve seen flooding your Instagram feed.
+However, it’s not the kind of pretty you’ve seen flooding your Instagram feed.

-- The person illegally climbed into a protected part of the travertines.
+- The person illegally climbed into a protected part of the travertines to snap a photo.

 Rules at Pamukkale

-Speaking of poses at Pamukkale, now is the perfect time to talk about the rules.
-This topic hits home for me, so if you get only one thing out of this post, let it be this:
+This topic hits home for me.
+So, if you get only one thing out of this post, let it be this:

-“Shoes” cover everything from sneakers to flip flops to soft-soled water attire.
+“Shoes” cover everything from sneakers to flip-flops and soft-soled footwear.